 Metric is Emily, along with James Shaw (guitar), Joshua Winstead (bass) and Joules Scott-Key (drums).
-They formed in Toronto, Canada and will release their untitled seventh album in September 2018.
+They formed in Toronto, Canada and will release their seventh album, Art of Doubt, in September 2018.

 They all loved to mix up the dynamics as well, at one point all four were poised over individual keyboards, jamming for a brief interlude without lyrics.
 James also wore a fedora hat, and he and his hat were repeatedly reflected as a giant shadow on the empty screen behind them, to eerie effect.
 Really the only effect during their set, but to be fair the spare performance was a good primer to the over-the-top spectacle that was to come.

 My favorite moments were when Metric played classics from their album Fantasies.
 Like a stirring version of “Satellite Mind” and “Gold Guns Girls”, which set the crowd on the floor, now at full attention, in motion.